-- On August 17, 2018, CMS released the Fiscal Year (FY) 2019 Medicare Hospital Inpatient Prospective Payment Systems for Acute Care Hospitals and Long Term Care Hospital Prospective Payment System Final Rule.
-For more information on the changes for the 2019 program year, visit the Federal Register, and view this fact sheet.
+- On April 23, 2019, CMS released the Fiscal Year (FY) 2020 Medicare Hospital Inpatient Prospective Payment Systems for Acute Care Hospitals and Long Term Care Hospital Prospective Payment System Proposed Rule.
+For more information on the proposed changes for the 2020 program year, view the proposed rule and review this fact sheet.

 Dates to Remember

 |November 30, 2019|

 In 2011, CMS established the Medicare and Medicaid EHR Incentive Programs (now known as the Promoting Interoperability programs) to encourage clinicians, eligible hospitals, and CAHs to adopt, implement, upgrade (AIU), and demonstrate meaningful use of CEHRT.

 Historically, the Promoting Interoperability Programs consisted of three stages:

 - Stage 1 set the foundation for the Promoting Interoperability Programs by establishing requirements for the electronic capture of clinical data, including providing patients with electronic copies of health information.

 - Stage 2 expanded upon the Stage 1 criteria with a focus on advancing clinical processes and ensuring that the meaningful use of EHRs supported the aims and priorities of the National Quality Strategy.
 Stage 2 criteria encouraged the use of CEHRT for continuous quality improvement at the point of care and the exchange of information in the most structured format possible.